As an Amazon Associate I earn from qualifying purchases.

 *I usually ignore the spot-test warning on cleaning products, but this is one you should take seriously.
 You have the potential to stain or ruin your soles so make sure to test a small patch before continuing!

 - A dirty pair of shoes with a cleanable sole (rubber is fine, hard leather is probably fine, plastic is fine, soft nubuck or sueded leather is probably not fine…).
 The ones I’m using as an example are a faux-leathery rubber.

 - A stiff nylon shoe brush.
-I used a cleaning brush like these but you can use a regular old toothbrush if you want.
-If may take a bit more time and work, but hey, use what you’ve got!
+I used a cleaning brush but you can use a regular old toothbrush if you want.
+It may take a bit more time and work, but hey, use what you’ve got!

 - Goo Gone.
 This is our magic potion.
 While there are probably other options that will work, I have had other cleaners melt and ruin soles.
 Goo Gone has never betrayed me.

 If you’ve got your dirty pair of shoes in hand, head to the bathroom and clean everything off the counter to give you room to work.
 My Goo Gone came in a bottle with a spray top, so I sprayed a generous layer across the bottom of the shoes, focusing on the gum spots.
 Goo Gone isn’t much besides oil, so you can use your finger to spread it around, ensure even coverage, and get it into those hard to reach cracks.

 If you try to scrub or wipe off your shoes too early, you’ll be disappointed.
 Goo Gone takes a bit of time to penetrate, so I let mine sit for about a minute.
 If you’re cleaning tar or asphalt off the bottom of your shoes, you might want to wait a bit longer…and change where you walk.
 Goo Gone really only penetrates the top layer, so there’s no need to wait too long.
 60 seconds and let’s move on!